Laser Tattoo Removal

 It remained this way until 1960s, when it slowly started to be seen as an acceptable art form and a way to self-express.
 Even Barbie had tattoos, and nowadays we all are wearing tattoos.

-If you’re not as in love with your tattoo as you once were, you’re in luck as they can be removed using modern technology and laser tattoo removal is a safe and effective way to get the job done.
+If you’re not as in love with your tattoo as you once were, you’re in luck as they can be removed using modern picosecond pulse technology.
+Laser tattoo removal is a safe and effective way to get the job done.
+The British Institute of Lasers offers an incredible tattoo removal machine called Nu Tatouage that can be operated via a footswitch or the handpiece, and comes together with free training either at your salon or at our premises.

-The tattoo ink particles under the skin absorb the light from the laser, allowing the untattooed skin to remain untouched.
-These particles through the heat of the laser, break down into even tinier particles, which over the next few days, get flushed away via the immune system.
+The way that Nu Tatouage works is by directing light from the laser into the tattoo ink particles under the skin which then absorb the light from the laser, allowing the untattooed skin to remain untouched.
+These particles through the heat of the laser break down into even tinier particles, which over the next few days, get flushed away via the immune system.

 Several appointments may be necessary to break down larger, darker tattoos.

-Most salons and clinics use Q-switched lasers.
+Most salons and clinics use Q-switched lasers – such as the Nu Tatouage.
 Rather than a solid beam, these fire rapid pulses.
 These laser energy pulses, breakdown the ink which is harmlessly flushed through the body.

 Different colours of tattoo ink absorb light differently, and Q-Switched lasers are able to target the darker colours particularly effectively, often removing them completely.
 Yellows and greens, however, can take more sessions to remove.